 There is a large volume of research that proves the wonders of flavonoid-rich foods for improving memory.
 They work to protect vulnerable neurons, enhance existing neuronal function, and stimulate neuronal regeneration.1

-Binge on red, blue and purple berries like blueberries and cranberries, plums, apples, pears, peaches, bananas, citrus fruits, nuts and beans, teas, red wine, unfiltered fruit juices (particularly grape juice), herbs and spices, peppers, tomatoes, onions, and eggplants.
+Sources: Binge on red, blue, and purple berries like blueberries and cranberries, plums, apples, pears, peaches, bananas, citrus fruits, nuts and beans, teas, red wine, unfiltered fruit juices (particularly grape juice), peppers, tomatoes, onions, and eggplants.

 A diet rich in iron and folic acid ensures improved memory and concentration.
 It is not only a must for growing children but also the elderly.
 Iron deficiency contributes to the less efficient supply of oxygen to the brain and also decreases brain energy production.
 Folic acid deficiency decreases intellectual capacity and impairs memory in the elderly.

 Sources: For an adequate supply of these vital nutrients, gorge on green vegetables like cress, spinach, leeks, lentils, asparagus, and broccoli.
 Also have liver, eggs, beef, maize, fortified cereals, chickpeas, kidney beans, walnuts, almonds, apricots, and chestnuts are other top choices.2

 Soya, made of soybeans, is popularly used as a meat substitute in many countries and is rich in isoflavone phytoestrogens (plant estrogens).
 A study examined the effects of high versus low soya diets on attention, memory, and frontal lobe function in young healthy adults of both sexes for 10 weeks.
 Males and females on the high-soya diet showed significant improvements in short-term and long-term memory along with increased mental flexibility.3